Lomnice (Brno-Country District): Sights

 The Church of the Visitation of Our Lady was built in the early Baroque style in 1669–1683.
 It is an architectonically valuable example of the Baroque style in Moravia.

-The town hall is the second landmark of the square.
+The second notable landmark of the square is the town hall.
 It was built between 1669 and 1680.
 It has an advanced prismatic tower.
 In the middle of the town square there is a Marian column from 1709.

 The castle is inaccessible to the public.
 It is surrounded by a forest, which is protected as a nature monument.
 The forest contains a unique neo-Gothic gazebo from the 19th century.

 The synagogue was built in 1792–1794.
 Today it serves cultural and educational purposes.